Step-by-Step: How to Form a Florida LLC

 What if my desired LLC name is taken?

-Try variations: add a descriptive word ("Smith Construction LLC" instead of "Smith LLC"), use a geographic modifier ("Tampa Design Group LLC"), or restructure ("Smith & Partners LLC" instead of "Smith Services LLC").
-The name only needs to be "distinguishable upon the records" — not completely different.
-Also check if the existing entity is inactive or dissolved, as those names may be available.
+Try variations: add a descriptive word ("Smith Construction LLC" instead of "Smith LLC"), a geographic modifier ("Tampa Design Group LLC"), or a restructure ("Smith & Partners LLC").
+The name only needs to be distinguishable upon the records, not completely different.
+Names belonging to dissolved entities may also become available.

 Do I need a lawyer to form a Florida LLC?